Rob--W/extension-dev-tools/chrome/README.md

-Copyright Rob Wu <gwnRob@gmail.com> (https://robwu.nl/)
+Copyright Rob Wu <rob@robwu.nl> (https://robwu.nl/)
-Last modified: 2 April 2014
+Last modified: 16 August 2014

 ## Files

-- `crx` - Bash source that defines functions prefixed with "crx".
+- `crx.bash` - Bash source that defines functions prefixed with "crx".
 - `launch-chrome-extensions-on-startup/` - Extension that opens `chrome://extensions/` on startup
 - `master_preferences` - Put this file near your Chromium executable if you want to override the default profile settings.
 Some notable preferences: